 Must Read: Mesmerizing Karomber Lake Trek

-There are a lot of fishermen who love to fish for brown trout in Dudipatsar.
+Many fishermen love to fish for brown trout in Dudipatsar.
 So, you will need a fishing license and equipment to get a hold of some delicious trout.
-Fish populations in the lake declined sharply due to illegal fishing with dynamite and nets.
+Fish populations in the lake declined sharply due to illegal dynamite and net fishing.

 Walking distance from Naran: 9.32 mi. – 15 km.